dvirGev/Gender-Recognition-By-Voice/README.md

         https://drive.google.com/file/d/15_B0bBte-VZoHGbvnPpMhURG738XE2Nw/view?usp=sharing

+After download the file, exract him, choose a model and put features.npy labels.npy and model.h5 in result folder.
 #
 This repository is about building a deep learning model using TensorFlow 2 to recognize gender of a given speaker's audio.
 Read this [tutorial](https://www.thepythoncode.com/article/gender-recognition-by-voice-using-tensorflow-in-python) for more information.